SilvesterYu/StereoCameras/README.md

 # StereoCameras

 Camera code for 3D reconstruction.
-Cameras used: Realsense & Kinect.
+Cameras used: Realsense, Kinect, SED.
 SDK installation guide for both can be found below.
 Make sure that the cameras' data cables are connected to your computer's USB3 ports.

 ## 📷 Install Realsense SDK